In this guide, you will learn how to use the gpupdate command to immediately apply new group policy settings to users and computers.

 What is the difference between gpupdate and gpupdate /force command?

-- GPUpdate – Applies only policies that have changed.
-For example, you update the policy that enabled the Windows lock screen.
+- GPUpdate – This command performs an increment update.
+This means it only applies policies that have changed or new settings since the last update.
+For example, you update the GPO policy that enabled the Windows lock screen.
 This command will only apply that one policy that changed.

-- GPUpdate /force – This command reapplies all policy settings.
-If you have 20 group policies all 20 will get reapplied.
+- GPUpdate /force – This command forces all group policies to be reapplied to the computer.
+If you have 20 group policies, then all 20 will get reapplied.

 I would not run gpupdate /force on several devices at one time.
 If you have a lot of group policies this can be resource intensive on domain controllers.